ArianaSanf/LGBTQ-Cartoon-Character/README.md

 # LGBTQ-Cartoon-Character
-An analysis of LGBTQ+ representation in cartoon media
+An analysis of LGBTQ+ representation in cartoon media.
+Analysis done in Septemeber of 2023.

 A dive into exploring LGBTQ+ representation in cartoons and other facets of representation with parental guardians and disabilities.
 This data set shows the representation of cartoons over the years and highlights these amazing cartoons.